Use these apps to keep track of your running sessions

 Other great options

-Though they didn't quite make it into our top three, here are some other excellent fitness apps for you to try out.
+Though they didn't quite make it into our top three, here are some other excellent running apps for you to try out.

 Zombies, Run!

 Running sucks.
 (At least if you're normal, it should suck.)
 This app makes it fun.
-Immersive and alternate reality games are nothing new, but Zombies, Run brings these ideas into the fitness space.
+Immersive and alternate reality games are nothing new, but Zombies, Run! brings these ideas into the fitness space.
 You're running.
 Zombies are chasing.
 There are plenty of stories to keep you entertained, so it keeps things fun.
 Want interval training?
 It can do that, too.
 If you're more of a walker than a runner, the app can handle that, too.
 (Just make sure you walk faster than the zombies shuffle.)

-With more than 200 missions that can be customized for walking or running, Zombies, Run is sure never to get old.
+With more than 200 missions customized for walking or running, Zombies, Run! is sure never to get old.
 The app even provides free cloud backups for your runs, so you can access them even if you get a new smartphone.

-Run with Map My Run
+Map My Run by Under Armour

 Whether you are just getting started or are a veteran, Map My Run is a great companion.
 The app was acquired by Under Armour a few years ago and brings all the popular features you would expect, including custom workout routines, training plans, and real-time audio coaching.
 You'll even find "Healthy At Home Challenges" for those who can't get out of the house but need to keep working out.